3

 puppy training

-puppy school student Mia
+Puppy school student Mia

 Some confident puppies may explore this lively environment without hesitation, but many will need extra reassurance.
 Socialization is key during this critical stage, especially when navigating the sensory overload of Huntington Beach.
 Just like having a local guide in a foreign land, your role as a puppy parent is to become their trusted leader, showing them how to navigate this vibrant world.
 By building trust and communication through proper training and socialization, your puppy will grow confident in any situation.